gr4unch3r/kali-vagrant/README.md

 packer build -only=[vmware|virtualbox]-iso -var-file=kali-vars.json config.json
 ```

-This will upload to the Vagrant cloud.
-To avoid doing that and keeping the build local, remove the `vagrant-cloud` post-processor from the config file.

 ## Running the build (headless)
 To run headless builds, you will need to ensure you have the Extension Pack installed and then edit the config.json file to add
 ```